Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Barker has 79 active public transport stops, all of which are bus stops.
 These stops are served by 36 different routes that together facilitate 1,517 weekly passenger trips.
-The accessibility of these services is rated as moderate, with residents on average being located 417 meters from the nearest stop.
+The accessibility of the transport system is rated as moderate, with residents on average being located 417 meters from their nearest stop.

-On a daily basis, there are an average of 216 trips across all routes, which works out to approximately 19 weekly trips per individual stop.
+Each day, an average of 216 trips occur across all routes, which translates to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport